gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 Now, let's make two useful changes to the Project set-up:

- * Put customer information in a separate table, so we don't have to reenter their address every time we create a proposal for them (and we can import the addresses in bulk).
+ * Put customer information in a separate table, so we don't have to re-enter their address every time we create a proposal for them (and we can import the addresses in bulk).
-* Update the formula in the **Proposal** column of the *Projects* table to look for information in another table.
+* Update the formula in the **Proposal** column of the `Projects` table to look for information in another table.

-First, create a new table for customer-specific information like **Name** and **Address**.
+First, create a new table called `Customers` for customer-specific information like **Name** and **Address**.

 *![Customers Table](/examples/images/2023-07-proposals-contracts/customers-table.png)*

 Some of this data is included in our Projects data set.
-To avoid duplicating data, we need to update our **Customer Name** and **Customer Address** columns to pull from our *Customers* table.
+To avoid duplicating data, we need to update our **Customer Name** and **Customer Address** columns to pull from our `Customers` table.

-On our Proposals dashboard, select the Customer Name field then update the column type to Reference.
+On our Proposals dashboard, select the **Customer Name** field then update the column type to *Reference*.
 Confirm that 'Data from Table' is set to *Customers* and 'Show Column' is **Name**.

 *![customer-name-reference](/examples/images/2023-07-proposals-contracts/customer-name-reference.png)*

 Next, we need to update the **Customer Address** field to pull the address for the *Customer* listed in the **Customer Name** column.

-Update the **Customer Address** column to use the following formula;
+Update the **Customer Address** column to use the following formula:
 ```
 $Customer_Name.Address
 ```